New York's 50th State Assembly district

 New York's 50th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Emily Gallagher since 2021.
 She defeated then 48-year Assemblyman Joe Lentol in the 2020 Democratic primary.

 Geography

 2020s

 District 50 is in Brooklyn.
 It contains Greenpoint and parts of Williamsburg.

+The district is entirely contained within New York's 7th congressional district, and overlaps the 18th and 59th districts of the New York State Senate, and the 33rd and 34th districts of the New York City Council.

 2010s

 District 50 is in Brooklyn.
 It contains parts of Greenpoint, Clinton Hill, Williamsburg and Fort Greene.
 The Brooklyn Navy Yard is located within this district.